RPL Guide - Bachelor of Nursing (3005105)

 If you apply on the basis of inform learning (work experience) for coursework units with Note 2, you need to describe and provide evidence of how your knowledge, skills and experience meet unit learning and assessment outcomes and the NMBA guidelines for recency of practise and professional codes and guidelines.
 The Portfolio of Evidence for Experience - Guidelines will help you do this.

 Read the Guidelines before you apply.
-To verify the accuracy of your statements in the Portfolio of Evidence for Experience - Guidelines you must include the signature of at least 1 current or former Supervisor/Trainer, for each unit for which credit is sought.
+To verify the accuracy of your statements in the Portfolio of Evidence for Experience - Form you must include the signature of at least 1 current or former Supervisor/Trainer, for each unit for which credit is sought.

 The supporting documents you submit must include: